preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/services-612/text-translator/index.rst

 Text translator
 =======================================

+A default translator is always available and no settings are needed.
+Azure cognitive services is also always available but you need to add som settings.

-If you have installed a separate text translator, use this option to select it.
+If you have installed a separate text translator, you also use this option to add the settings that are needed.

 The default translator is always available:

 .. image:: text-translator-v7.png

-If you have installed another text translator you may have to add the subscription key here:
+To use Azure cognitive services, and if you have installed another text translator, you have to add soe settings here:

 .. image:: text-translator-v7-key.png